Judge upholds Monsanto verdict, cuts award to $78 million

-A Northern California judge on Monday upheld a jury's verdict that found Monsanto's weed killer caused a groundskeeper's cancer, but she slashed the amount of money to be paid to the man from $289 million to $78 million.
+A Northern California judge on Monday upheld a jury's verdict that found Monsanto's weed killer caused a groundskeeper's cancer, but she slashed the amount of money to be paid from $289 million to $78 million.

 In denying Monsanto's request for a new trial, San Francisco Superior Court Judge Suzanne Bolanos cut the jury's punitive damage award from $250 million to $39 million.
-The judge had earlier said she had strong doubts about the jury's punitive damage award.
+The judge had earlier said she had strong doubts about the jury's entire punitive damage award.

 Continue Reading Below

+Johnson's spokeswoman Diana McKinley said he and his lawyers are reviewing the decision and haven't decided the next step.
+"Although we believe a reduction in punitive damages was unwarranted and we are weighing the options, we are pleased the court did not disturb the verdict," she said.

+Monsanto spokeswoman Christi Dixon didn't return phone and email inquiries placed late Monday.

-The jury awarded punitive damages after it found that the St. Louis-based agribusiness had purposely ignored warnings and evidence that its popular Roundup product causes cancer, including DeWayne Johnson's lymphoma.
+The jury awarded punitive damages after it found that the St. Louis-based agribusiness had purposely ignored warnings and evidence that its popular Roundup product causes cancer, including Johnson's lymphoma.

+Punitive damages are designed to punish companies that juries determine have purposely misbehaved and to deter others from operating similarly.

-But in a tentative ruling on Oct.
-11, Bolanos said it appeared the jurors overreached with punitive damages.
+In a tentative ruling on Oct.
+11, Bolanos said it appeared the jurors overreached with their punitive damages award.
 She said then that she was considering wiping out the $250 million judgment after finding no compelling evidence presented at trial that Monsanto employees ignored evidence that the weed killer caused cancer.

-The judge reversed course Monday and said the jurors appeared to agree with Johnson's expert witness, Dr.Chadi Nahban, who concluded that Monsanto's popular Roundup weed killer caused the groundskeeper's cancer.
-She said the company presented its own experts who disagreed with Nahban in a debate that was up to a jury to decide.
+The judge reversed course Monday and said she was compelled to honor the jurors' conclusions after they listened to expert witnesses for both sides debate the merits of Johnson's claim.

+The judge said jurors are entitled to accept the conclusion of Johnson's expert witness who said Roundup caused his cancer and reject the conclusions of Monsanto's expert witnesses, who concluded there's no proof the weed killer causes cancer.

 Some jurors were so upset by the prospect of having their verdict thrown out that they wrote to Bolanos, the San Francisco Chronicle reported.